King Arthur's Round Table: Archaeology

-Around 1664 William Dugdale sketched the remains, showing the two opposing entrances, and also showing that there were two standing stones, one either side of the northwest entrance.
+Around 1664 William Dugdale sketched the remains, showing the two opposing entrances, and also showing that there were two standing stones, one each side of the northwest entrance.
 These stones had disappeared when William Stukeley saw the monument in 1725.
 In 1891, C. W. Dymond produced a comprehensive record of the remains.

 Excavations were undertaken in 1937 by R. G. Collingwood and continued in 1939 by Gerhard Bersu.
 The excavations showed that the ditch had been cleared out and reshaped and the entrance through it made narrower in modern times.
 Collingwood claimed to have identified a number of structures, represented by postholes, and identified a "cremation trench" near the centre of the site.
 Bersu, however, contradicted most of Collingwood's findings, arguing that the posthole features were not of archaeological significance, and he found no evidence of cremation burning, although he accepted that there might be a disturbed grave.
 However Grace Simpson (1998), the daughter of the excavator F.G.
 Simpson, and Stephen Leach (2019) have queried Bersu's work and largely rehabilitated Collingwood as an excavator.

 In 1988 a geophysical survey was conducted to examine the north segment and the southeast entrance, but the results were directly affected by the 18th–19th century landscaping.